JainamBarot/graphs/README.md

-I have use PyCharm to code and run all the files.
+I have used PyCharm to code and run all the files.